SparkPost/support-docs/articles/integrations/ms-windows-powershell.md

 PowerShell scripts are text files with a `.ps1` extension.

 The `Send-MailMessage` [commandlet](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/send-mailmessage?view=powershell-6) is available for PowerShell versions 3.0 through 6.0.
-It doesn’t have as many options as `swaks`, but you can set up the most important attributes such as `To`, `From`, `Subject`, `Body`, `Server`, `Port` and so on.
+It doesn’t have as many options as `swaks`, but you can set up the most important attributes such as To, From, Subject, Body, Server, Port and so on.

-Windows by default tries to use TLS 1.0, which is widely [deprecated as insecure](https://www.sparkpost.com/blog/tls-v1-0-deprecation/) and will not be accepted by
+Windows by default tries to use TLS 1.0, which is widely [deprecated as insecure](https://www.sparkpost.com/blog/tls-v1-0-deprecation/) and will not be accepted by SparkPost.
-SparkPost.
 We select TLS 1.2 instead using:
 ```
 [System.Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12
 ```
 Credentials (username and password) need to be set up in a `PSCredential` object.
 The usual Windows behavior is to interactively prompt the user, however we choose to follow [this approach](https://blogs.msdn.microsoft.com/koteshb/2010/02/12/powershell-how-to-create-a-pscredential-object/) and set it directly in the script.

 The entire script file looks like this.
 Don't forget to put in your API key value, sending domain, and recipient domain.